--Your gymnast is worried about weight gain or “looking fat in a leotard” they don’t want to eat or drink anything before practice.
+-Your gymnast is worried about weight gain or “looking fat in a leotard”.
+So they don’t want to eat or drink anything before practice.
 Maybe her coaches weigh the gymnasts before practice (SO INAPPROPRIATE) and there’s punishment if the number on the scale deviates from what they want.
-I cannot stress how inappropriate this behavior is; a coach is not equipped to make health care decisions based on their gymnast’s weight.
-This kind of judgment is reserved for the pediatrician or registered dietitian nutritionist, who both understand growth/development, energy needs, etc. Together, with the coaches, they can evaluate a gymnast and decide if her body composition is hindering performance, but weight alone cannot tell the full picture.
+I cannot stress how inappropriate this behavior is.
+A coach is not equipped to make health care decisions based on their gymnast’s weight.
+This kind of judgment is reserved for the pediatrician or registered dietitian nutritionist, who both understand growth/development, energy needs, etc. Together, with the coaches, they can evaluate a gymnast and decide if her body composition is hindering performance.
+But weight alone cannot tell the full picture.

 Food and fluids before a workout that would cause any degree of abdominal distention or “bloating” is not bloating from water retention (which is harmless) or “fat gain/weight gain”.
 I’ve heard stories of coaches telling gymnasts to “suck it in” and then accuse them of being “non-compliant” if their lower abdomen is pooching out a little from whatever they had to eat/drink.
 Again, this is not extra body fat but simply abdominal distention which is harmless and normal. ⠀